8 Things You Didn’t Know About The Lunar New Year

-While most people have heard of Chinese New Year, it’s usually just referred to as a time for fireworks and dumplings.
-But all around the world, Chinese New Year is an expansive celebration of culture and life that is observed by one-sixth of the people in the world.
+While most people have heard of Lunar New Year, many outside of the places that celebrate it aren’t aware of just how significant it is.
+But all around the world, Lunar New Year is an expansive celebration of culture and life that is observed by one-sixth of the people in the world.
 To get ready for it, we explored some of the facets of the holiday.

 If you know one thing, it’s likely that each Chinese year is represented by a different animal.
-The 2023 Chinese New Year ushers in the Year of the Rabbit, and anyone born in this year is said to be kind, confident, quick-witted, earnest and goal-oriented.
+The 2024 Chinese New Year ushers in the Year of the Dragon, and anyone born in this year is said to be kind, confident, quick-witted, earnest and goal-oriented.
 The year also has an elemental symbol assigned to it according to a 12-year cycle, with five elements in total (earth, water, fire, metal and wood).
-This new year is part of the water cycle, making it a Year of the Water Rabbit, which happens once every 60 years.
+This new year is part of the wood cycle, making it a Year of the Wood Dragon, which happens once every 60 years.

 Beyond just revealing personality traits, the year in which you were born can determine a number of factors in your life, including lucky numbers and flowers.
 Depending on a person’s belief in feng shui, the year a person is born will affect the way a person should decorate their house, because varying colors and geographical directions are considered to bring prosperity.